The Six Biggest Problems With Homegrown Healthcare Analytics Platforms

 3. Analytics Accelerators and Applications to Scratch Almost Any Analytic Itch

 Another huge value-add is that DOS has analytics accelerators and applications on top of the platform that are immediately available to analysts.
 Between these 70 applications and accelerators, Health Catalyst covers 80 plus percent of what any given department or CIO of a healthcare system needs.
 Then, analysts configure or customize that last remaining 20 percent for their unique needs.
-That’s a big head start over proprietary healthcare analytics platforms.
+That’s a big head start over proprietary homegrown solutions.
 Instead of analytic requests taking four to six months, analyst teams are much more capable of keeping pace with the analytical needs of the organization, in addition to providing true self-service analytic tools to their users.
 Analysts can provide more value and have a bigger impact on the organization.